AlejandroGiner/Lux-in-Tenebris/README.md

 -Madagascar has received a moderate overhaul with 20 new provinces.

--Italy has received a light overhaul with 4 new provinces and 15 new tags.
+-Italy has received a moderate overhaul with 13 new provinces and 24 new tags.

 -Japan has received a moderate overhaul with 14 new provinces and 6 new tags each with their own national ideas plus 2 releasables from vanilla present in 1444.

 -South east Asia has received a major overhaul with +80 provinces, many cultures, missions, tags, 2 new technology groups, disaster, events and national ideas.

--China superregion has received a major overhaul with many new provinces.
+-China superregion has received a major overhaul with 38 new provinces.

--Iberia has received a light overhaul with 4 new provinces.
+-Iberia has received a light overhaul with 6 new provinces.

 -New tags in America scattered around the continent.#1